-CNN president Jeff Zucker expects to leave the network at the end of this year
+CNN President Jeff Zucker expects to leave the network at the end of this year

 But at the end of 2021, he said, “I do expect to move on.”

-During the call, he made reference to extensive speculation in media coverage focused on whether he would leave the network he helped build up.
+During the call, he made reference to extensive speculation in media coverage focused on whether he would leave the network that he helped build up.
 “I really hate that I have become the focus of some intrigue, and I hate it because we have so much more important news to cover,” he said.

-Zucker has served as president of CNN since 2013, after spending four years as the chief executive of media conglomerate NBCUniversal, the capstone of a lengthy tenure at the company which saw him rise through the ranks and become a precocious executive producer of the morning show “Today.”
+Zucker has served as president of CNN since 2013, after spending four years as the chief executive of media conglomerate NBCUniversal, the capstone of a lengthy tenure at the company that saw him rise through the ranks and become an executive producer of the “Today” morning show.

-Despite being a target of criticism for former President Trump and his supporters, Zucker was largely popular with CNN employees, who valued his hands-on touch and passion for the news business.
+Despite being a target of criticism for former president Donald Trump and his supporters, Zucker was largely popular with CNN employees, who valued his hands-on touch and passion for the news business.

-“I’m relieved he is staying during this transition period in the country and for CNN,” a veteran employee told The Post after the announcement.
+“I’m relieved he is staying during this transition period in the country and for CNN,” a veteran employee told The Washington Post after the announcement.
 “It would have been more chaotic had he left next month.”

 Zucker said he plans to use his remaining time at the network to put the network on a path to further growth.
 “We have challenges ahead, for sure,” he said.
 “But we could not be better positioned to meet them.
 The future is bright with tremendous opportunity, and I want to put all the right pieces into place to make sure that CNN remains strong for many years to come.”